Learn from the Best in the World on Benching

 - Bench Press Tip: Activate Lats for Stronger, Safer Bench Press

 This entry was posted on Friday, March 16th, 2012 at 9:09 am and is filed under how to bench press, how to build muscle, strength training to improve athletic performance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson